awsdocs/amazon-s3-userguide/doc_source/list-obj-version-enabled-bucket.md

 3. Date: Wed, 28 Oct 2009 22:32:00 GMT
 4. Authorization: AWS AKIAIOSFODNN7EXAMPLE:0RQf4/cRonhpaBX5sCYVf1bNRuU=
 ```
 You can use the other request parameters to retrieve a subset of all versions of the object\.
-For more information, see [GET Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html) in the *Amazon Simple Storage Service API Reference*\.

 **Example — Retrieving a listing of additional objects if the response is truncated**
 If the number of objects that could be returned in a `GET` request exceeds the value of `max-keys`, the response contains `<isTruncated>true</isTruncated>`, and includes the first key \(in `NextKeyMarker`\) and the first version ID \(in `NextVersionIdMarker`\) that satisfy the request, but were not returned\.
 You use those returned values as the starting position in a subsequent request to retrieve the additional objects that satisfy the `GET` request\.
 Use the following process to retrieve additional objects that satisfy the original `GET Bucket versions` request from a bucket\.
-For more information about `key-marker`, `version-id-marker`, `NextKeyMarker`, and `NextVersionIdMarker`, see [GET Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\. in the *Amazon Simple Storage Service API Reference*\.
+For more information about `key-marker`, `version-id-marker`, `NextKeyMarker`, and `NextVersionIdMarker`, see [https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html) in the *Amazon Simple Storage Service API Reference*\.
-The following are additional responses that satisfy the original GET request:
+The following are additional responses that satisfy the original `GET` request:
 + Set the value of `key-marker` to the key returned in `NextKeyMarker` in the previous response\.
 + Set the value of `version-id-marker` to the version ID returned in `NextVersionIdMarker` in the previous response\.
 + Send a `GET Bucket versions` request using `key-marker` and `version-id-marker`\.